muranamihdk/denden_extension/README.md

 >>> html_text = markdown.markdown(markdown_text, extensions=['markdown.extensions.extra', 'markdown.extensions.nl2br', 'markdown.extensions.sane_lists', DenDenExtension(footnote=False)])
 ```

-If you run the Python-Markdown from command line with a extension with options, you need to prepare the configuration file.
+If you run the Python-Markdown from command line with an extension with options, you need to prepare the configuration file.
 For more details, see [Python-Markdown documentation](https://pythonhosted.org/Markdown/cli.html#using-extensions).

 ## Description